martink-rsa/trivia-app/README.md

 ## Design

-The design is viewable at the following address: https://www.figma.com/file/UEcKqOJsedP0oq60JypDhV/Main-design
+The design is viewable at: https://www.figma.com/file/UEcKqOJsedP0oq60JypDhV/Main-design

 ---